How long until Western Australia Day?

 If 26 January falls on a weekend, then a public holiday will be observed on the following Monday.

-Captain Arthur Phillip became the first Governor of the colony of New South Wales and the fledging colony soon began to celebrate the anniversary of this date.
+Captain Arthur Phillip became the first Governor of the colony of New South Wales and the fledgling colony soon began to celebrate the anniversary of this date.

 During the early nineteenth century the anniversary was called 'Foundation Day' and was marked by sporting events.
 In the 1820s, Horseracing was popular but by the 1830s regattas had became popular.